Skip to main content

 The Cost of Wrong Conclusions

-Another issue we run into when we’re super judgey about the Old Testament is coming to untrue conclusions about God.
-We see sin, brokenness, or culturally weird things in Scripture.
-And we assume that– because these details are not explicitly condemned– God must be condoning (or even commending) them.
+Another issue we run into when we’re quick to judge the Old Testament is coming to untrue conclusions about God.
+We see sin, brokenness, or culturally weird things in scripture, and we assume that– because these details are not explicitly condemned– God must be condoning (or even commending) them.

 Instead, I want to invite you to assume the best about God.